6 Canadian B Corps Changing Food Supply (for the Better)

 Since its start in 2007, Mama Earth Organics has built relationships with a network of more than 50 Toronto area farmers and artisans and a loyal following of members who get fresh, organic foods delivered to their homes.
 Customers can select from a wide range of products — from fruits and vegetables to prepare salads and snacks to freshly baked bagels and breads, and more.
 By partnering with local small-scale producers who also value fresh, organic products, Mama Earth Organics has built a B Corp based on its beliefs.

 A SPUD delivery bin.

 As a modern-day grocery, Sustainable Produce Urban Delivery (SPUD) offers online shopping and home delivery of organic, natural or locally and sustainably made products to customers in the Vancouver, Victoria, Calgary and Edmonton areas.
+Additionally, you can also visit this site to get promo codes and discounts for whatever you shop here.
 Through its commitment to safe, fair working conditions for food producers and its relationships with 50 local farms and 500 local suppliers, the B Corp supports its local community and workers in its supply chain.
 SPUD uses delivery bins that eliminate unnecessary packaging, reduce waste and lower environmental impact.